commeta/php-cron-requests-events/README.md

 - `'function'` - Performs the specified function, if param is specified, then passes it in the parameters
 - `'multithreading'` - Running in the background true\false

-If the date or time parameters are specified, then the interval argument will be ignored, the accuracy is regulated by the `$cron_settings['delay']` parameter, depends on the activity of requests to the host, if there were no requests to the server at the time of the event, it will start the task at the first start.
+If the date or time parameters are specified, then the interval argument will be ignored, the accuracy is regulated by the `$cron_requests_events_settings['delay']` parameter, depends on the activity of requests to the host, if there were no requests to the server at the time of the event, it will start the task at the first start.

 You can start the control process in resident mode by setting the `'daemon_mode'=> true`, in which case it is possible to check jobs continuously in a loop, with a pause between iterations.
 In this case, a long-running task will block the main thread, I recommend running tasks in `'multithreading'=> true` mode.